Anoobis5/COVID_GeoJSON_FinalProject/README.md

 ### Project Outline

-  * First: we needed to collect data on COVID-19 Vaccination Rates for New York State, and data on New York State residents
+  * First: we needed to collect data on COVID-19 Vaccination Rates for New York State, and data on New York State residents.
+Since COVID-19 research in on going, there were a lot of different datasources for us to comb through.
+We aimed to target COVID-19 vaccination rates among various demographics within the residents of New York State by county.

   * Next: we pulled data from all applicable data sources, cleaned, transformed, and merged our data in a database using PostgreSQL as our database.
+You can find the links to the various data sources below.

   * Then: we also collected API data for our GeoJSON map and interactive data elements.
+Fortunately, the site covidactnow.org consolidated several of the datasource we were already using, along with regularly update API.

-  * Next: we created schemas for our MachineLearning model to run.
+  * Next: we created schemas for our MachineLearning model to run the analysis.
+We then used a neural network model to predict the COVID-19 vaccination rates of New York State residents.
+The model behaves like a regression model, where a dependant variable (vaccination rates) can be predicted from independent variables (demographic information).

-  * Finally: We will analyze our data, and visualize it on a dashboard.
+  * Finally: We will analyze our data, and visualize it on a dashboard using Heroku, Tableau, and an interactive GeoJSON map.

 ### Contributor Communication Protocols